hoskinsjw/MRaQTL/README.md

 # MRaQTL
-Expression regulator activity inference with master regulator and activity QTL analyses
+## Expression regulator activity inference with master regulator (MR) and activity QTL analyses

-This package includes all functions required to apply the master regulator (MR) analysis and activity QTL analyses as first demonstrated in Hoskins et al., 2021 (https://doi.org/10.1371/journal.pcbi.1009563) and then developed into a user-friendly pipeline for STAR Protocols (currently under review, will link to article when available).
+This package includes all functions required to apply the master regulator (MR) analysis and activity QTL analyses as first demonstrated in [Hoskins et al., 2021](https://doi.org/10.1371/journal.pcbi.1009563) and then developed into a user-friendly pipeline for STAR Protocols (currently under review, will link to article when available).